 People recorded clearly committing an offence or behaving in an anti-social manner in a public place will not normally be asked for consent.
-We would also normally so.
+We would also normally reveal their identity although there are circumstances when it is important not to do so.
 See Section 7 Crime and Anti-Social Behaviour - Disguising Identities.